vsevolod-kovalev/CNNFromScratch/README.md

 - **~230x** faster in backpropagation.
 - **~460x** faster in forward propagation.

-While slower than TensorFlow, this implementation allows experimentation with custom image sizes and shallow models.
+While it doesn't match TensorFlow's speed, the implementation unlocks creative ways to experiment with custom image dimensions and different architectures.

 ---
 ## Activation Functions